Tag Archives: 1963

 Despite being fairly well-acted by Donald Pleasence, The Man with the Power failed to offer up anything new.
 In fact, the script seemed a little too much like Forbidden Planet with the whole emphasis on the man with an inability to control his id.
 And since the story provided no new material or perspectives, it was fairly predictable.
 I give The Man with the Power two and a half stars.

 The Outer Limits may have the power to control transmission, but can the show keep viewers tuning in week after week?
 The verdict is still out.
-The show seems to be much more rooted in science fiction than most other anthology shows in recent years, which is a distinguishing point, but the batting average will probably have to improve: this month only gave me one fantastic, one somewhat entertaining and two otherwise okay episodes.
+The show seems to be much more rooted in science fiction than most other anthology shows in recent years, which is a distinguishing point, but the batting average will probably have to improve: this month only gave me one fantastic, one somewhat entertaining and two otherwise mediocre episodes.

 Guess I’ll just have to tune in next month to give you much more definitive answers to the questions that I posed at the beginning of this article.
 I hope you will join me next month for another a trip into The Outer Limits.